postmanlabs/labs-docs/src/pages/docs/postman-for-publishers/api-network/add-api-network.md

 ![Enable Profile](https://assets.postman.com/postman-docs/enable-profile.jpg)

 Include a team name and description that will appear in your API Network listing.
-You can customize your profile URL and add a logo and favicon in your [Settings](https://go.postman.co/settings/team/general).
+You can customize your profile URL, and add a logo and favicon in your [Settings](https://go.postman.co/settings/team/general).

 ![Profile Detail](https://assets.postman.com/postman-docs/profile-details.jpg)

+## Publish to the network

 Once your team profile is set up any collection docs you publish will be associated with it.
 Click __Publish Collection__.

 ![Publish Team](https://assets.postman.com/postman-docs/publish-as-team.jpg)

+You will receive a notification and email to confirm that your collection is published.

 When people browse the API Network they will see your team profile listing, along with the APIs and templates you have published.